 This can be a tricky one.
 Each of us is wired differently, and so are our emotional needs.
 Being emotionally fit takes a lot more work than physical fitness (I believe)… This is a much deeper, more vulnerable aspect of ourselves that we need to redirect continuously.
 I don’t think this redirection ever stops.
 It is the ability to take all negative feelings and replace them with feelings of a positive nature.
 Once we realize and understand how powerful our thoughts are we then begin to see that most things in our lives are the way they are because WE allow them to be.
 That may be a bitter pill to swallow.
 I think some reflection time will enable us to learn how we need to fill our tanks emotionally.

 What moves your soul?
-For me, it’s writing or music… Just pausing for a moment, in the midst of a frantic day, to pour out my thoughts in some form of writing, or singing/listening to a few notes fills my soul immediately… We need to believe in ourselves, trust ourselves, engage in those things we know give us a sense of fulfilment, and before we know it our smiles will tell the story of our true happiness.
+For me, it’s writing or music… Just pausing for a moment, in the midst of a frantic day, to pour out my thoughts in some form of writing, or singing/listening to a few notes fills my soul immediately… We need to believe in ourselves, trust ourselves, engage in those things we know give us a sense of fulfillment, and before we know it our smiles will tell the story of our true happiness.

 Now, this could turn into a debate, and I don’t intend it to.
 Many of us have different beliefs and religious practices… and I in no way am here to be judgmental or critical of your faith.
 I’m just sharing my story and I hope it resonates with you.

 In order to fill myself spiritually, I PRAY… The beautiful thing about prayer is that it can be done anywhere, anytime, and in any frame of mind.
 To lay bare my emotions, fears, and joys is a reawakening experience.
 I never walk away unfulfilled.
 None of us is perfect, we all have our faults and fears, God knows us better than we know ourselves and he understands – so let’s be brave and honest in our prayers.
-For me, the best way to find spiritual fulfilment is in daily prayer.
+For me, the best way to find spiritual fulfillment is in daily prayer.
 You will know what yours is, but, whatever it is, do it… because we need this dimension of our ‘self’ to be fulfilled.

 4. Do What You Love

 This must be the easiest one… Doing what we love creates excitement and peacefulness in us.
 It gives us a sense of satisfaction and, as I said above, SELF CARE is a wonderful and vital thing!
-Whether it be reading, writing, a massage, manicure, pedicure, coffee in your favourite coffee shop… The indulgence is yours and yours alone… So make time for it…
+Whether it be reading, writing, a massage, manicure, pedicure, or coffee in your favorite coffee shop… The indulgence is yours and yours alone… So make time for it…